megabyte-labs/install.doctor/docs/getting-started/getting-started.md

 slug: /getting-started
 ---

 Install Doctor is designed to be incredibly easy to use.
 It can provision your entire operating system with a one-liner.
 It supports the latest x64 releases of Archlinux, CentOS, Debian, Fedora, macOS, Qubes, and Windows.
-It can also be easily adapted to run on other operating systems.
+It can also be adapted to run on other operating systems (pull requests encouraged).

 On macOS/Linux, the only requirements are that `bash` and `curl` are installed.